Where memories of our loved ones are shared

 About my grandparents…

 J.W.
 (Buck) Atkinson and his wife, Irene, purchased the final two acres of what completed the Oakland Community Cemetery in the late 1960s.
 Irene started a cemetery fund to maintain not only the two acres they purchased, but for the entire cemetery, dating back to the 1800s.
 I was a large cemetery, but it was kept simple.
-There was no concrete, and at times the driving areas weren’t even noticeable if the grass had time to fill in the tire ruts.
+There was no concrete, and at times the driveways weren’t even noticeable if the grass had time to fill in the tire ruts.

-Rodney Atkinson
+• Rodney Atkinson